sanette/intuos4-oled/README.md

 You need standard Python and Imagemagick installs.
 It should work both with Python2 (for instance with Ubuntu 16.4) or Python3.
+In addition you should install the `python-daemon` package.

-Get the archive, unzip, cd into it and run the install.sh script.
+Installing intuos4oled goes as follows: get the archive, unzip, cd into it and run the install.sh script.
 That is, open a terminal and type the following lines (RETURN after each line):

 ```
 cd /tmp
 wget https://github.com/sanette/intuos4-oled/archive/master.zip